FerretDB/FerretDB/website/docs/quickstart-guide/rpm.md

 sudo yum install -y postgresql
 ```

-The `.rpm` ships with the systemd unit for starting FerretDB automatically.
+The `.rpm` package ships with the systemd unit for starting FerretDB automatically.
 For more information about its configuration, please take a look at [systemd configuration guide](./systemd.md).

 Find out more about: